‘The Bold And The Beautiful’ Spoilers: Coco Spy Necklace Wrecks Lives?

 Remember, Sally initially shunned her grandma Shirley Spectra’s (Patrika Darbo) plan on The Bold and The Beautiful to steal Forrester designs like the original Sally Spectra (Darlene Conley) did.
 The Bold and The Beautiful spoilers promise Sally 2.0 is still uncomfortable with the plot to steal designs.

-Sally’s designs were creative on The Bold and The Beautiful but Bill Spencer Jr (Don Diamont) sabotaged her by publishing an unfair review.
+Sally’s designs were creative on The Bold and The Beautiful but Bill Spencer Jr. (Don Diamont) sabotaged her by publishing an unfair review.
 If not for that, Sally and her Spectra crew might have had a fighting chance to make something of Spectra Fashions on The Bold and The Beautiful.

 Sally And Thomas Get Closer In Australia